Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

-Click for DetailsThe card at the bottom left of the circle represents your beliefs, impressions, or expectations.
-Roy d'Epee (King of Swords), when reversed: The dark essence of air, such as a gray sky: A mature leader of unyielding ethics and absolute authority.
-An incorruptible judge, whose devotion to the letter of the law cannot be swayed by emotion, mercy, or exigent circumstances.
-Perfect clarity of thought, excessive use of force, and mastery of language as a tool for deception.
-One who, like a great tyrant, inspires not love or devotion, but fear, respect, and obedience.
+Click for DetailsThe seventh card, placed on the bottom right of the triangle represents the force that opposes the bottom left card.
+These forces may be external, but they are frequently one's own inner archetypes in conflict.
+Re di Spade (King of Swords): The essence of air, such as a clear blue sky: A mature leader of unwavering ethics and indisputable authority.
+An incorruptible judge, whose devotion to the law cannot be swayed by emotion or material concerns.
+Perfect clarity of thought, directness of action, and eloquence of speech.
+One who, like a great general, inspires not love or devotion, but absolute trust and loyalty.